 Turner, OR 97392

 Situated just south of Oregon’s capital city of Salem, Willamette Valley Vineyards offers several outdoor tasting choices and incredible views of Salem’s cityscape and the surrounding natural beauty.
-The Pinot Decks are available for al fresco tasting, and a number of private tasting pods can be reserved for groups of up to six people.
+The Pinot Decks are available for al fresco tasting and can be reserved for groups of up to six people.

 Pods are equipped with heaters, and canine companions on leashes are welcome to join the party.
 A daily pairing menu featuring fresh local foods created by the winery’s award-winning chef is also available.